 As the River Halladale runs in along the eastern side, it’s best to approach Melvich beach over the central high dunes, which you can easily walk to from a handy roadway and car park, which is set back among the machair, next to the river.
-It’s an atmospheric walk, rewarded by a splendid, wide beach and breakers beyond.
+It’s an atmospheric walk, rewarded by a splendid view of the wide beach and the breakers beyond.
 Terns were nesting in the high dunes by the river and visitors lounged in the sunshine below the dunes, their children playing in the pools left by the receding tide.
-It was an idyllic aspect to counterpoint the snow from my previous visit.
-Highly recommended.
+It was an idyllic aspect to counterpoint the snow from the previous visit.

 Friends at the beach in the sunshine.